 Leon Trotsky (1879-1940) Marxist revolutionary.
 Trotsky was a key figure in the Russian revolution and became the first leader of the Russian Red Army.
 After Stalin’s rise to power, Trotsky was a key opponent of Stalin’s bureaucracy.
 He was expelled from the party and deported from Russia.
 After opposing the policies of Stalin from abroad, he was assassinated in Mexico.

 Anna Pavlova (1881-1931) Russian ballet dancer born in St Petersburg.
-She was the principle dancer of the Imperial Russian Ballet and the Ballets Russes of Sergei Diaghilev.
-She also set up her own touring ballet company and invented ‘The Dying Swan’
+She was the principal dancer of the Imperial Russian Ballet and the Ballets Russes of Sergei Diaghilev.
+She also set up her own touring ballet company and invented ‘The Dying Swan.’

 Anna Akhmatova (1889 – 1966) Modernist poet born Odessa, Ukraine.
 Akhmatova’s masterpiece was the short lyrical poems of – Requiem (1935–40) – a tragic description of Stalin’s terror.
 Despite official censorship and the execution of family members, she remained in the Soviet Union to be a witness to the totalitarian regime.

-Nikita Khrushchev (1894 – 1971) Successor to Stalin, Krushchev ended many of the worst excesses of Stalin’s oppressive policies.
+Nikita Khrushchev (1894 – 1971) Successor to Stalin, Khrushchev ended many of the worst excesses of Stalin’s oppressive policies.
 He led the Soviet Union from 1953 to 1964 during the tense years of the Cold War.
-He cut conventional forces, but built up the number of nuclear missiles.
+He cut conventional forces but built up the number of nuclear missiles.
 He led the Soviet Union during the 1962 Cuban missile crisis – a stand-off between the US and Soviet Union, which nearly resulted in nuclear war.

 Vladimir Horowitz (1903 – 1989) Born in Kiev, Horowitz later moved to the US (1928).
 He is considered one of the greatest pianists of all time.
 Horowitz excited audiences with his dramatic interpretations of piano masterpieces.
 He returned to play in the Soviet Union in 1986 after a long period of exile.